NishanthRajkumar/GitLearn/README.md

 Git commands to start from scrach (Empty repo in local and remote)

 1. git init
-	-> Current working directory is intialized as empty Git repo -> Default branch name of this local repo: master
-	-> `git branch` will display nothing since 1st commit is missing
+	i.
+Current working directory is intialized as empty Git repo ii.
+Default branch name of this local repo: master iii. `git branch` will display nothing since 1st commit is missing
 2. git status
 3. git add <file>
 	-> Use this command if you want git to add these files to local repo